tianxiaogu/tianxiaogu.github.io/sata/index.md

 We provide a tool to visualize the model.

-1. SATA writes several js files into the output folder for visualization.
+1. Ape writes several js files into the output folder for visualization.
     * Check the tail of the output message to locate the output folder in the phone.
 2. `adb pull /sdcard/your-output-folder` to your local directory.
 3. Copy the following files into the local output directory